Medial-EarlySign/MR_Wiki/Infrastructure Home Page/FeatureProcessor practical guide/index.md

 ]
 }
 ```
--
-"do_calc" - calculator of some features from others.
+- "do_calc" - calculator of some features from others.
 For example "or" on features, can also "sum" features
-****
- Expand source
 ```
 {
 		"action_type": "fp_set",